-The investment diversification requirement is a central part of the company’s technical pro-visions and solvency regulations.
+The investment diversification requirement is a central part of the company’s technical provisions and solvency regulations.
 When the solvency limit is calculated and the assets covering the technical provisions are listed, investments are categorised into solvency groups.
-Under the regulations, euro-denominated derivative authorisations and the permit-ted maximum loss must be determined, and derivative contracts must be classified in risk-lowering and other than risk-lowering contracts.
-Varma’s largest individual corporate risk position is its equity ownership, which has a market value of EUR 1,380 million, in Sampo Plc.
+Under the regulations, euro-denominated derivative authorisations and the permitted maximum loss must be determined, and derivative contracts must be classified in risk-lowering and other than risk-lowering contracts.
+Varma’s largest individual corporate risk position is its equity ownership in Sampo Plc, the market value of which was EUR 1,672 million on the closing date.

 The Board of Directors decides on the principles concerning the use of derivative contracts and the principles for the solvency classification of investments.
 Based on a proposal by the Chief Investment Officer, the CEO decides on the risk classification of investments and the actuary function’s independent investment risk manager will give an opinion on the proposals.
 Solvency classification is reviewed on a regular basis.
 The Board of Directors receives an independent monitoring report on the adherence to the classification criteria, and on the use of derivative contracts and the impact this has on the solvency limit.